Why the Trainer and I turned back before Everest Base Camp in 2013.

 The Background Story

-The Sports Teacher at work took an interest in my EBC training.
-One Monday morning he asked how it was going.
-I replied well but pulled up my trouser leg to show him the rash on both my ankles.
+One Monday morning at work, the sport teacher who took an interest in my EBC training asked me how it was going.
+I pulled up my trouser leg to show him the rash on both of my ankles.
 He told me to go to the hospital immediately.

 Day Five Namche Bazaar to Tengboche

 On the trek to Tengboche the rash returned with vengeance.
 Undoubtedly it was caused by the eight hour walk that day.
 The dusty trail had probably aggravated it.
 And the socks.
 However it was a lot was redder than it had been back home in Australia.
 And coming up over the the sock line which worried me.
 I was a bit panicky.

 It had been a unexpectedly hard day’s climb.
 It was freezing cold and late in the afternoon by the time we arrived in Tengboche.
 It was getting late in a very quiet trekking season.
 Consequently many lodges were closed.
 We weren’t that thrilled with the accommodation and the shared toilet arrangement which we had managed to avoid until then.
 It was turning out to being not such a great day.